microsoft/azure-pipelines-tasks/Tasks/RunDistributedTests/README.md

 - **Application Under Test Machine Group:**	Machine(s) on which the Application Under Test is deployed.
 This is used to collect Code Coverage data from those machines.
 Use this in conjunction with Code Coverage Enabled checkbox.

 - **Test Adapters:**	There is no explicit field to specify Test Adapter path in the task.
-Directories under <foo> are automatically searched for any test adapters.
-If your adapters are in a different directory structure, use a runsettings file with TestAdaptersPaths as described at https://msdn.microsoft.com/en-us/library/jj635153.aspx
+The task automatically searches for "packages" directory that exists in the same folder as the .sln file (nuget restored directory structure).
+If your adapters are in a different directory or you did not copy over the source files, use a runsettings file with TestAdaptersPaths as described at https://msdn.microsoft.com/en-us/library/jj635153.aspx

 ### Scenarios Supported